 Straight Talk vs. T-Mobile: Premium Unlimited Plans

-Many people assume plans with the most data are the best cell phone plans available, though that’s not necessarily true.
+Premium plans, though, come with premium price tags, so we suggest you research your monthly data usage before paying for one of these more expensive plans.
 The average cell phone user overestimates the amount of monthly data they need, often because they don’t understand how much data they use throughout the course of a month.

 As a prepaid carrier, Straight Talk doesn’t offer premium unlimited plans.
 If you’re looking for a premium cell phone plan on the Verizon network, we recommend checking out Verizon’s unlimited plans.